 We were met on arriving at the Beverly Wilshire Hotel by the assistant manager waiting like a chief of protocol at the entrance.
 The valet took my car and he led us to the elevator to the floor where Truman would be staying.
 The rooms on this particular floor each had the name of a California vineyard on the door, and as we passed, following the assistant manager to Truman’s room, he cracked, “Waaal, we’re obviously on the alcoholics floor ….”

 Once in the room, Truman said to the assistant manager, “Where’s the Stolichnaya?”

 “Waaal, you better hurry up!” he said as he went into the bathroom, not closing the door, as the assistant manager and I stood side by side on the edge of the room.

 There was silence for a moment from the bathroom, and then a loud: “ssshhhhhhhmmmmmffffff….”
 The sound of cocaine being inhaled.
 And then again.
 And then again.
 Each louder than the last.
 The assistant manager and I continued standing there like two deaf mutes, obviously well aware of the circumstances.

 Moments later, we were released from service and gone from the man’s room.

-Saturday morning, I later learned, Truman met with Lester and then returned to his room at the Beverly Wilshire.
+Saturday morning, I later learned, Truman met with Lester and then returned to the Beverly Wilshire.
 Two days later, a Monday, when he didn’t respond to his phone calls, he was found unshaven and half-conscious, aswirl in sheets soiled by incontinence and surrounded by empty Stolichnaya bottles.
-The night before, after a visitor had left him, Truman got into his odyssey of coke, booze and pills and never left the mattress until he was discovered by Lester and a friend the following afternoon.
+The night before, after a visitor had left him, Truman got into his odyssey of coke, booze and pills.
+He had never left the mattress until he was discovered by Lester and a friend the following afternoon.
 The little man/boy all by himself.

 Lester, now the caretaking friend, with the help of a friend, cleaned Truman up and removed him and his belongings to the house in Bel Air.